ubaldot/defrecs/README.md

 to simplify and scale the development of real-time control systems and help control systems engineers to code their algorithms in C.

-DEFRECS is nothing but a software architecture and a bunch of guidelines to simplify and scale the development of real-time control systems.
-The architecture is an application of *component-based software engineering* where the components communicate with a *publish/subscribe* model.

-The architecture resembles as much as possible the so-called *model-based design* which is the paradigm used for example by Simulink.
+The architecture is an application of *component-based software engineering* where the components communicate with a *publish/subscribe* model and it resembles as much as possible the so-called *model-based design* which is the paradigm used for example by Simulink.
 Here, we wish that developer still think in terms or "connecting blocks" but instead of generating code from them, they directly C-code them.
 Note that within this framework advanced coding skills should not be required, especially in the application layer.

-The proposed framework considers separation between the application and the platform layers.
+The proposed framework separates  the application from the platform layers.
 The aim is to make the application as portable as possible and the platform as scalable as possible.
 For example, if you are working on a STM32 platform and